joaopmatias/jep/temp_sandbox/readme.md

-These scripts recreate the execution of a simple command showing different behaviors in cpython and jep.
+These scripts recreate the execution of simple code snippets displaying different behaviors depending on the python executable and environments used.
+Typically, the results of C file match those of the Jep script.

-The shell script file includes some scripts to help replicate the issue.
+The shell script file includes some scripts to easily run the examples.
 Bare in mind that they were written in MacOS with Python installed through Conda, thus may require tweaking to work in other systems.

 Dependencies used:
 * MacOS Catalina